 We are a hobby farmette; raising Angora Goats for their fleece to be processed for local artists to knit, crochet, and weave.
 The beautiful historic stone and wood homestead has been dated back to 1741.

-Items available for sale: Mohair roving and fleeces from our farm, along with millspun yarns and finished knit pullover sweaters.
-Baskets.
+Items available for sale: Mohair roving and fleeces and yarn from our flock.
+Finished knit pullover sweaters.

 Facebook: Whispering Willows Homestead